A warm welcome to the website for the Leader Class Owners' Association (LCOA)

 Here you will find all sorts of useful information about the Leader dinghy, it's Class Association, latest news and information about events, plus details of pre-loved Leader dinghys for sale.

-Designed 40 years ago by J.G.
+Designed in 1960 by J.G.
 Pollard, the Leader has always been a popular choice at County Sailing Bases, School Institutions and Holiday Centres both here in the UK and abroad.
 The Leader is the perfect all-rounder.
 It's traditional look and excellent reputation has established the boat as an ideal 14' trainer, day sailor, cruiser or racer.

-Like it's large companion the Wayfarer, the Leader features a tabernacle, enabling rigging to be done easily by one person.
-It's lighter weight makes it easier to move on-shore.
+Like it's larger companion the Wayfarer, the Leader features a tabernacle, enabling rigging to be done easily by one person.
+It's lighter weight also makes it easier to move on-shore.

 Leader racing is competitive, but with a strong emphasis on fun.
 The Leader remains one of the few classes where lightweights and mixed crews can compete on equal terms with larger crews.